Skip to content

 What to do in Saint-Malo

-Saint-Malo, famous for its ramparts and corsair history, is a must-see destination in Brittany.
-Visitors can lose themselves in the narrow streets of the old town, visit the Château de Saint-Malo or explore the fortifications, which offer breathtaking sea views.
-Enjoy the golden sandy beaches and water sports such as sailing and kayaking.
+Saint-Malo, famous for its remparts and corsair history, is a must-see destination in Brittany.
+Visitors can lose themselves in the narrow streets of the old town, visit the Château de Saint-Malo or explore the fortifications, which offer stunning sea views.
+Also enjoy the beaches of golden sand and water activities such as sailing or kayaking.

-Anchored in the heart of the famous corsair city, the port of Saint-Malo offers boaters total immersion in the region's maritime history.
-Boaters will find full services on site, including repair and maintenance facilities, as well as stores and restaurants nearby.
-Saint-Malo is subject to high tides and sometimes strong currents, so plan your entries and exits accordingly to avoid navigational difficulties.
-What's more, the presence of shoals and rocks around the city means you need to take particular care when sailing close to the coast.
+Anchored in the heart of the famous corsair city, the port of Saint-Malo offers yachtsmen total immersion in the region's maritime history.
+Yachtsmen will find full services on site, including repair and maintenance facilities, as well as shops and restaurants nearby.
+Saint-Malo is subject to significant tides and sometimes strong currents, so plan your entries and exits around these to avoid navigational difficulties.
+In addition, the presence of shallows and rocks around the town requires particular care when sailing close to the coast.

 Saint-Brieuc